 Keeping timesheets and tracking how I’m spending every minute of my day is probably my least favourite aspect of working in the law.
-But that is a small annoyance – I don’t think it would be possible to do this job and not love it, because it is such a big part of your life.
+But that's a small annoyance – I don’t think it'd be possible to do this job and not love it, because it's such a big part of your life.

 What has been your highlight of working at the firm so far?